JamesWoolfenden/sato/CONTRIBUTING.md

 var awsCloudwatchLogMetricFilter []byte
 ```

-Iterate on creation of tf using a debugger
+Iterate on the creation of tf using a debugger
 Set a break point to see schema of new resources in parse resources in lookup.go line 34 :

 ``` golang